GabeScott/standard-works-vault/General Conference/1981 April - The Long Line of the Lonely.md

 We remember that during the meridian of time a bright, particular star shone in the heavens.
 Wise men followed it and found the Christ child.
 Today wise men still look heavenward and again see a bright, particular star.
 It will guide you and me to our opportunities.
 The burden of the downtrodden will be lifted, the cry of the hungry stilled, the lonely heart comforted.
 And souls will be saved—yours, theirs, and mine.

-If we truly listen, we may hear that voice from far away say to us, as it spoke to another, “Well done, thou good and faithful servant.”
-(Matt.
-25:21.)
+If we truly listen, we may hear that voice from far away say to us, as it spoke to another, “Well done, thou good and faithful servant.” ([[Matthew 25.21|Matt.
+25:21]].)

 May we see that special star, may we hear that same salutation, is my humble prayer, in the name of Jesus Christ, amen.